ArchipelagoMW/Archipelago/worlds/undertale/docs/undertale_en.md

 ### Connect to the MultiServer

 Make sure both Undertale and its client are running.
 (Undertale will ask for a saveslot, it can be 1 through 99, none of the slots will overwrite your vanilla save, although you may want to make a backup just in case.)

 In the top text box of the client, type the
-`Ip Address` and `Port` separated with a `:` symbol.
+`Ip Address` (or `Hostname`) and `Port` separated with a `:` symbol.
 (Ex. `archipelago.gg:38281`)

 The client will then ask for the slot name, input that in the text box at the bottom of the client.